 What Is PTSD?

 Clinically, the word “trauma” is used to describe the seeing or experiencing of shocking or dangerous events, especially where either you or others are threatened with death or serious injury.
 By some estimates, over half the population will experience a trauma of this type at some point in their lives.
-Women are more likely to experience sexual assault or child sexual abuse.
+Women are more likely to experience sexual assault or childhood sexual abuse.
 Men are more likely to experience physical assault, combat, disaster, or to witness death or injury.

 After a trauma, sometimes the event can feel incredibly vivid and dominate our thoughts, and other times it can seem dissociated or unreal.
 Our memories of it may be quite fragmentary.
 Sleep can be quite disturbed, and we can feel tearful or on edge for some time afterwards.

 Usually these symptoms diminish over some weeks or months, once the brain has processed and assimilated the experience into memory.
 However, on average about a third of trauma survivors will develop what we now term “PTSD”, or Post-Traumatic Stress Disorder.
-PTSD is where the event doesn’t get ‘filed away’ properly into the brain’s long-term memory banks.
+PTSD is where the traumatic event doesn’t get ‘filed away’ properly into the brain’s long-term memory banks.

 Who Gets PTSD, And What Does It Look Like?